CynthiaPeter/at_client_sdk/at_client/README.md

     - [`put()`]()

+       - If the [AtKey Object](https://pub.dev/documentation/at_commons/latest/at_commons/AtKey/key.html) does not already exist, put() will create a new object and store it on the creator's secondary server.
+If the object exists, put() will update the value of the corresponding object.
+        - [AtKey.sharedWith](https://pub.dev/documentation/at_commons/latest/at_commons/AtKey/sharedWith.html) allows for setting a receiver atSign.
+This will set the object on both the sender's and receiver's secondary servers.
+        -  [AtKey.metadata.isBinary](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata/isBinary.html) allows for declaring if the object contains a binary value, e.g an image file.
-        - Updates value of [AtKey.key](https://pub.dev/documentation/at_commons/latest/at_commons/AtKey/key.html) is if it is already present.
-Otherwise creates a new key.
-Set [AtKey.sharedWith](https://pub.dev/documentation/at_commons/latest/at_commons/AtKey/sharedWith.html) if the key has to be shared with another atSign.
-Set [AtKey.metadata.isBinary](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata/isBinary.html) if you are updating binary value e.g image,file.
-By default namespace that is used to create the [AtClient](https://pub.dev/documentation/at_client/latest/at_client/AtClient-class.html) instance will be appended to the key. phone@alice will be saved as phone.persona@alice where 'persona' is the namespace.
-If you want to save by ignoring the namespace set [AtKey.metadata.namespaceAware](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata/namespaceAware.html) to false.
-Additional metadata can be set using [AtKey.metadata](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata-class.html).
+        -  By default, the namespace that is used to create the [AtClient](https://pub.dev/documentation/at_client/latest/at_client/AtClient-class.html) instance will be appended to the key.
+For example, phone@alice will be saved as phone.persona@alice where 'persona' is the namespace.
+        -  If you want to store the object while ignoring the namespace set [AtKey.metadata.namespaceAware](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata/namespaceAware.html) to false.
+        -  Additional metadata can be set using [AtKey.metadata](https://pub.dev/documentation/at_commons/latest/at_commons/Metadata-class.html).

     - [`get()`]()